NivenT/music-downloader/README.md

 Run the program from terminal.
 The usage is as follows:
 ```
 ./music-downloader

 Usage:
     ./music-downloader (-h | --help)
     ./music-downloader (--api-key KEY | --api-file FILE) [--songs FILE] [--dest FOLDER] [-v | --verbose]
+    ./music-downloader (--api-key KEY | --api-file FILE) --download SONGS... [--dest FOLDER] [-v | --verbose]
+    ./music-downloader (--api-key KEY | --api-file FILE) --play-song SONGS... [--keep] [--show-lyrics] [-v | --verbose]
+    ./music-downloader --yt-ids SONGS... [--dest FOLDER] [-v | --verbose]
     ./music-downloader --lyrics SONG [--save FILE] [--hide] [-v | --verbose]
-    ./music-downloader (--api-key KEY | --api-file FILE) --download SONGS... [--dest FOLDER] [-v | --verbose]
     ./music-downloader --play FILES... [--dir FOLDER] [--show-lyrics] [--show-play-output] [-v | --verbose]
-    ./music-downloader (--api-key KEY | --api-file FILE) --play-song SONGS... [--keep] [--show-lyrics] [-v | --verbose]
+    ./music-downloader --play-from-ids SONGS... [--keep] [--show-lyrics] [-v | --verbose]

 Options:
     -h --help                   Prints this message.
     --songs FILE                Text file containing songs to download [default: songs.txt]
     --dest FOLDER               Destination folder (where downloaded songs are saved) [default: songs/]
     -v --verbose                Use verbose output
     --lyrics SONG               Name of song to find the lyrics of [default: ]
     --save FILE                 File to save the lyrics to [default: ]
     --hide                      Doesn't print the lyrics to the terminal
     --download SONGS...
 List of songs to download
     --play FILES...
 List of MP3 files to play
     --dir FOLDER                The folder containing the files to play [default: .]
     --show-lyrics               Prints lyrics of song to the screen
     --show-play-output          Does not use quiet flag when running play command
     --play-song SONGS...
-Song to search for online and then play if found
+List of songs to search for online and then play if found
     --keep                      Keep a saved .mp3 of the song
     --api-key KEY               The YouTube API key to use
     --api-file FILE             A file containing the YouTube API key
+    --yt-ids SONGS...
+List of ids (the part after "v=" in their YouTube URL) of YouTube videos to download
+    --play-from-ids SONGS...
+List of ids of YouTube videos to download and then play
 ```

+The depending on how you call it, the program will download music, find and print out lyrics, or play some songs.
+In order to perform any action which requires downloading videos, you need to supply either 'an api key and title(s) to search for' or 'the id of the video(s) to use' as directed in the usage above.

 Examples include

 * `./music-downloader --api-file key.txt` This will download all the songs in songs.txt and save them in a folder named songs